ALC-Indore/alc-indore-resources/README.md

-# email-templates
+# ALC Indore Resource
-The repository will be used to store email templates used by ALC Indore
+The repository will be used to store various resources like email templates etc used by ALC Indore